 It might seem a small contribution to justify learning yet another tool but, when put together, all these things will probably help you make more effective use of your time.

-Search for a command containing a string
+Search for command containing a string

-Then start typing.
 For example, if you type

-cd, you would probably see something like this (
+apache, you would probably see something like this (

-cd, that's why it show up first)
+apache, that's why it show up first)

 To see the next matches, hit

 r again as many times as you want.
 When you find the command you want, hit